radius-project/docs/docs/content/guides/operations/kubernetes/overview/index.md

 ## Resource mapping

-Radius resources, when deployed to a Kubernetes environment, are mapped to one or more Kubernetes objects.
+Radius resources, when deployed to a Kubernetes environment, are mapped to one or more Kubernetes objects.If a connection is established between Radius resources they are stored as Secret objects if they are Radius automatically-configured values and regular Kubernetes objects if they are manually configured by a user.
 The following table describes the mapping between Radius resources and Kubernetes objects:

 | Radius resource                  | Kubernetes object |
 |----------------------------------|-------------------|